View All Writing Interview Project

 MIN PARK 박민서

-Park received her BA in History of Art with honors and minors in Cinema and Media Studies and Fine Arts from the University of Pennsylvania and will begin her MA in History of Art at the Institute of Fine Arts, New York University in the fall of 2025.
-Her curatorial and editorial experience includes roles at the Brooklyn Rail, Robert Rauschenberg Foundation, Solomon R. Guggenheim Museum, Francis Gallery, Cereal Magazine, FLAG Art Foundation, the Institute of Contemporary Art, Philadelphia, and the University of Pennsylvania—serving as a research assistant to Professor Kaja Silverman.
+She is currently pursuing an MA in Art History at the Institute of Fine Arts, New York University, and received her BA in History of Art with honors, with minors in Cinema and Media Studies and Fine Arts, from the University of Pennsylvania.
+Her curatorial and editorial experience includes roles at the Brooklyn Rail, Robert Rauschenberg Foundation, Solomon R. Guggenheim Museum, Francis Gallery, Cereal Magazine, FLAG Art Foundation, the Institute of Contemporary Art, Philadelphia, and the University of Pennsylvania, where she served as a research assistant to Professor Kaja Silverman.

 She seeks to cultivate spaces of sustained gaze, curiosity, and connection.
-Recently, writing has become a way for her to digest experience, while cooking has emerged as a means of gathering people.
-She also finds much joy in time spent in nature, around big (round) trees, and organizational tasks of all sorts.
+Recently, writing has become a way for her to digest experience, while cooking has emerged as a means of gathering people and noticing time’s passing.
+She loves gentle rainy days, short walks—especially near big, round trees or by bodies of water—and organizational tasks of all kinds.

 To get in touch, please email minsuhp@gmail.com.